 Your coding agent just shipped code that duplicated a function that already existed.
 It ignored your ORM.
 It didn't know about the service layer it was supposed to call.
-That's what codebase-unaware AI looks like.
+That's what codebase-unaware AI looks like — and according to Microsoft Research, developers already spend the majority of their time understanding code rather than writing it.

 Tekk.coach reads your repository before it plans anything.
 Four retrieval mechanisms — semantic search, file search, regex, and directory browsing — find exactly what's relevant to what you're building.
 Not a file dump.
 A purposeful investigation.